 Conflict of interests

-Occasions can arise where we, or one of our clients or product providers, may have a potential conflict of interest with business being transacted for you.
+Occasions can arise where we, or one of our associated companies, clients or product providers, may have a potential conflict of interest with business being transacted for you.
 If this happens, and we become aware that a potential conflict exists, we will write to you and obtain your consent before we carry out your instructions and we will detail the steps we will take to ensure fair treatment.